y-doctor/OASIS/README.md

 - Data is provided pre-QC at the link found in the manuscript.

 ## Notes
-- To analyze perturb-seq datasets from scratch we reccomend use of 256GB RAM and 32 CPU cores
+- To analyze perturb-seq datasets from scratch we recommend use of 256GB RAM and 32 CPU cores